StanJulia/StanSample.jl/README.md

 ## Versions

 ### Version 3.0.0

-This version is slightly breaking in that the default return van `read_samples` has been update to be a NamedTuple, i.e. `output_format=:namedtuple`, while it used to return a 3 dimensional Array.

 1. By default read_samples(model) will return a NamedTuple with all chains appended.
 2. `output_format=:namedtuples` will provide a NamedTuple with separate chains.